fenrishunter500/FATEBOOK/New Character Options.md

 **Elemental Affinity**: *Your connection to the Heart of Elements affords you greater protection within your sphere of influence.* Choose any archetypal element (Fire, Water, Air, Earth, Wood, Metal, Ice, etc.) Anytime an opponent makes and Attack action against you using that element, you gain a Fair (+2) bonus to your Defend action.
 This stunt requires an appropriate Aspect to take (see pg [NUMBER] on Aspects and Magic).

 **Feral Assault:** *Your magic engenders within you a blood-pounding rage that can only be sated when there is no remaining sign of evil in your presence.* Once per scene, you may make two Magical Fight Attack actions on your turn.
-Until the start of your next turn, any Defend action you take suffers a Terrible (-2) penalty as you throw yourself all in on attacking.
+Until the start of your next turn, any Defend action you take suffers a (-3) penalty as you throw yourself all in on attacking.

 **Retaliatory Strike**: *The motto "The best defense is a good offense" is more than just a motto for you; it's nigh a way of life when you are one of a few tasked with protecting mankind from the demons that stalk the shadows.* Once per scene, when hit with an Attack action from the Fight or Magic Fight skills, you may immediately inflict a 2 stress hit on your opponent.
 This strikes comes after you apply any stress taken from your opponent's Attack.